Frequently Asked Questions

 How do I become a volunteer?

-Phone (705) 325-5578, e-mail email@example.com or drop into the detachment at 66 Peter Street South to fill out an application form.
-You will be interviewed by two people, will undergo a police check and three references will be contacted on your behalf.
-At that point you may be accepted into the training programme.
+Alternatively, you can Phone (705) 325-5578 or drop in and fill out an application form.
+You will be interviewed by our Volunteer Coordinator Sherry, will undergo a police check and three references will be contacted on your behalf.
+Once this has been completed you will be contacted in regards to our trianing program.
 At the end of the training there is an open-book test and a further interview before being accepted as a volunteer.